tedneward/almdojl/setup.md

 rm gradle-2.7-bin.zip
 ```

+This will put Gradle into a directory under the vmAdmin's user directory.

-Add these to to ~/.profile:
+Add these to to ~/.profile so that they're always there from now on:

 ```
 GRADLE_HOME="/home/vmAdmin/gradle-2.7"
 PATH=$GRADLE_HOME/bin:$PATH
 ```

-Either log out or "reboot" the current environment with:
+Either log out and log back in again so the new environment variables take effect, or "reboot" the current environment with:

 ```
 source .profile